dpzmick/dotfiles/README.md

 manually

 1. clone this repo somewhere, like ~/dotfiles
-2. run rake install
+2. rake install
-3. git submodule init
-4. git submodule update
-5. vim +PluginInstall +qall
-6. cd ~/.vim/bundle/vimproc.vim && make

-The last four  steps get Vundle and install vim plugins
+3. (n)vim +PlugInstall +qall

+WARNING: By default, this also installs some git stuff, you might start committing as David Zmick after installing these.
+Be careful!!

 # Features
 The only thing here that is really that interesting is the vim config, the rest